14islands/14islands-com-v2/app/blog/_posts/2015-12-08-open-position-creative-web-developer.md

 ## I’m excited, what to do next?

 Glad you asked, drop a line to [jobs@14islands.com](mailto:jobs@14islands.com) and tell us a bit about yourself.
-Share with us some code examples, maybe your Github page or Codepens you’ve done.
+Share some code examples with us, maybe your Github page or Codepens you’ve done.
 We look forward to hearing from you!